sebastian-altamirano/setup-scripts/README.md

 While all configurations are personal, the [customization section](#customization) explains some parameters that can be customized.

+Since dotfiles are usually used after performing a clean OS installation, I have added documentation in `/docs` on [how to perform the installation](/docs/clean-os-install.md) and also [some things to keep in mind when assembling a computer](/docs/performance-tips.md), for when the installation is due to a hardware upgrade.

 ## Instructions

 On a clean Windows installation, clone the repository and follow the instructions in the [Windows installation script section](#windows-installation-script).
 This will, among other things, install Ubuntu on WSL.